 During 2020, Zack started to grow basil microgreens for his own consumption during his break from restaurant work.
 He took the opportunity to start approaching local food carts, cafes and restaurants to sell his microgreens to, and Farrah Farms was started.
 Indoor vertical farming was a great success, but the broader vision was to get back to his farming roots and get his hands dirty.
 We broke ground at our new property in Molalla, OR in the winter of 2023, and continue to farm, learn, and grow everyday.
 We currently operate on 2 acres of farmland under yearly production, along with rotational livestock used for grazing and land improvement.

-Zack was born in Long Island, New York and grew to love farming and tending to crops through his family's farm; later moving to NYC in 2009 and graduating ICE Culinary School in 2017.
+Zack was born in Long Island, New York and grew to love farming and tending to crops through his family's farm; later moving to NYC in 2009 and graduating from the Institute of Culinary Education in 2017.
 Zack has worked his way through the kitchens at Per Se, Eleven Madison Park, Pig & Khao and also ran his own restaurant, Bisou Bisou, in Fort Greene, Brooklyn.
-He spent the 2022 season as an intern with Lil' Starts Farm, where he learned the specifics of growing produce in the PNW.
-His favorite vegetables are cucumbers, radishes and beets.
-You can find him singing songs from musicals like Wicked, Little Shop of Horrors and Hairspray when you visit the farm.
+He spent the 2022 farm season as an intern with Lil' Starts Farm, where he learned the specifics of growing produce in the PNW.
+His favorite vegetables are cucumbers and radishes.
+You can find him singing songs from musicals like Wicked, Little Shop of Horrors and Hairspray while working.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.